Wed Aug 02 2017

 Make your marketing spend work harder and see a higher return on investment with Email Marketing.
 While most businesses are well aware of email marketing, it probably is one of the channels not used to its fullest for most companies.
 If you’ve ever wondered why you should prioritise email marketing for your business, read on…

 Email marketing is one of the only marketing channels that your consumers ask to receive.
-Each Email that you send puts you directly in your customers? inbox and reinforces your brand their minds.
+Each Email that you send puts you directly in your customer’s inboxes and reinforces your brand in their minds.

 A recent study from the DMA found that the average ROI from email marketing was a return of $38 for every $1 spent and these figures are growing.
 Done well, email marketing can lead to high conversion and exceptional ROMI (return on marketing investment) for your business.

-The study also found that while respondents allocated an average of 16% of their overall marketing budget to email for 2016, the program contributed to 23% of total sales, a ratio that indicates email?s positive ROI.
+The study also found that while respondents allocated an average of 16% of their overall marketing budget to email for 2016, the program contributed to 23% of total sales, a ratio that indicates an email’s positive ROI.

 Email campaign software uses reporting features that automatically follow the performance of your email marketing campaign.
-Track the number of emails sent, emails received, the number of emails opened and even email click through rate.
+Track the number of emails sent, emails received the number of emails opened and even the email click-through rate.